 Chan, W-Y., Kravitz, D.J., Truong, S., Arizpe, J., Baker, C. (2010) Cortical representations of bodies and faces are strongest in commonly experienced configurations.
 Nature Neuroscience 13, 417- 418

 Kathryn Mills - 2015

 Kate successfully defended her PhD thesis titled "Social development in adolescence: brain and behavioral changes" in spring 2015 under the supervision of Professor Sarah-Jayne Blakemore at UCL and Jay Giedd at NIMH.
-She is now a postdoctoral fellow in the Fair Neuroimaging Lab in Oregon Health & Science University's Behavioral Neuroscience Department.
-She is currently investigating how genes influence the patterns of structural and functional brain development.
+For her doctoral work, she was awarded the British Neuroscience Association Postgraduate Prize.

 Mills KL, Dumontheil I, Speekenbrink M, & Blakemore S-J (2015).
 Multitasking during social interactions in adolescence and early adulthood.
-Royal Society Open Science.
+Royal Society Open Science, 2(11), 150117.

 Mills KL (2014).
 Effects of Internet use on the adolescent brain: despite popular claims, experimental evidence remains scarce.
 Trends in Cognitive Sciences, 18(8), 385-387.

 Mills KL, & Tamnes CK (2014).
 Methods and considerations for longitudinal structural brain imaging analysis across development.
 Developmental Cognitive Neuroscience, 9, 172-190.

 Mills KL, Goddings AL, Clasen LS, Giedd JN, & Blakemore S-J (2014).
 The developmental mismatch in structural brain maturation during adolescence.
 Developmental Neuroscience, 36(3-4), 147-60.